-As some people believes in the saying, age like fine wine, it also relates to our health in general.
-Aging like fine wine means you’re aging good, especially in adult years.
+As some people believe in the saying, age is like fine wine, it also relates to our health in general.
+Aging like fine wine means you’re aging well, especially in your adult years.
 It shows that you’ve just gotten better as you age, like how wine tastes better the more you have it over the years and it gets a better reputation.

 As we age, health becomes more important.
 Thanks to improvements in medicine and health, we live longer lives now.
 As such, it’s even more important than ever before to develop healthy habits as we get older.
 September is Healthy Aging Month, which was designated in order to focus national attention on the positive aspects of growing older.

-Healthy Aging Month encourages to act how you feel — instead of acting your age!
-This month also encourages our seniors to take charge of their well-being, by aging with a healthy body (physical health) and a healthiest mind (mental health).
+Healthy Aging Month encourages you to act how you feel — instead of acting your age!
+This month also encourages our seniors to take charge of their well-being, by aging with a healthy body (physical health) and the healthiest mind (mental health).

 What does it mean to age gracefully?